C.S. Lewis Fellowship House

 Week 4:

-Fellowship dinner + prayer/worship + guest talk + Q & A
+Fellowship dinner + prayer/worship + academic guest talk + Q & A

 Also: